veschin/drawio-c4-parser/README.md

     make docker-run
     ```
     This command will start the container, run `httpie` requests to verify the endpoints, print the API responses, and then stop and remove the container.

+3.  **Prod mode run the container:**
+    This command runs the container in the background, maps port 8090 on your host to port 8080 in the container, and sets the application port using the `DP_PORT` environment variable.

+    ```sh
+    docker run -d \
+        -p 8090:8080 \
+        -e DP_PORT=8080 \
+        --name drawio-parser-app \
+        drawio-parser
+    ```

 ## Configuration